-The Assistant Vice President for Academic Education or the Assistant Vice President for Workforce Education shall develop a written educational plan for the student.
+The Associate Vice President of Academic Affairs or the Associate Vice President of Workforce Education shall develop a written educational plan for the student.
 The graduate shall be responsible for payment of any fees, books, or other course related expenses associated with the alternative course or courses.
 The College shall guarantee that graduates from the Associate of Applied Science degree and Certificate programs will have the technical job skills identified as exit competencies in the occupational program.
 If an employer determines a Trinity Valley Community College graduate lacks the technical skills identified as exit competencies in any occupational program, the graduate shall be provided additional skills training as needed, tuition free.